Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 |---|---|---|---|---|---|

-| Stello | Premium QR menu for Italian restaurants | 15 AI languages on Base | EU allergen labels in the menu | Yes, real starter plan | Restaurants that want free start, design, tourists and simple management |
+| Stello | Free-to-start QR menu for Italian restaurants | 15 AI languages on Base | EU allergen labels in the menu | Yes, real starter plan | Restaurants that want simple setup, design, tourists, mini-site tools and room to grow |

 | IAMenu | AI-native menu automation | 29 languages | Automatic scan of 14 EU allergens | 14-day free path / free-to-paid model | Hotels, multi-venue restaurants, AI-heavy teams |